HuveD/micro_roo_manager/opt-prompt/sparc-config.md

 **4. Subtask Monitoring & Reporting Compliance**
     *   Actively monitor Subtask execution by awaiting their completion reports.
     *   Ensure received reports strictly follow the **mandatory reporting format** defined in `.roo/rules/attempt_completion_protocol.md` (as referenced by the subtask protocol).
 This format is critical for the dynamic planning process.
     *   Do not proceed until a correctly formatted report is received. **Crucially, monitor incoming messages.
-If a message arrives starting with `[new_task completed] Result:`, treat this as the official report from the delegated mode.** Do NOT ask if the report was received. **Immediately parse the report content following this prefix** and proceed to the dynamic plan review (Step 5).
+If a message arrives starting with `[new_task completed] Result:`, you MUST treat this as the official report from the delegated mode.
+DO NOT use `ask_followup_question` to ask for this report again.** **Immediately parse the report content following this prefix** and proceed to the dynamic plan review (Step 5).
 If a report arrives directly from the system, also proceed immediately.

 **5. Dynamic Plan Review and Adaptation (Analysis -> Action Workflow)**
     *   **Continuously monitor** all incoming `Subtask Completion Reports` and `Subtask Handover Reports`.